 Anyone can develop hay fever (or as the Dutch say, hooikooorts) overnight and it can come and go every year.
-I never used to be affected until just before I moved to the Netherlands and lived in the UK, it was only mild.
+I never used to be affected until just before I moved to the Netherlands when I was living in the UK, and then it was only mild.
 Then during my first year here, it didn’t affect me at all.
 Fast forward to today and I honestly want to die (it’s extremely severe).

 Hay fever in the Netherlands

 Good news: hay fever will start a bit later for you this year if you’re allergic to Alder pollen.
 We had an exceptionally chilly winter — and May for that matter, so these little buggers may not be floating about just yet.
 Check out the pollen count here.